 This is what provides a person with a unique opportunity to hear different sounds.

-In its development, it has reached such perfection that a further increase in sensitivity would be useless.
+In its development it has reached such perfection that a further increase in sensitivity would be useless.

 This indicates that fatigue is localized not only in the ear itself, but also partially in the brain.

-How do I care for my ears?
+How to care for your ears?

 Our ears require careful handling and daily care.